 The clocks have changed, temperatures have dropped and the dark nights have closed in.
 With this comes greater fire risks, as people start using electric heaters, light candles and cook more hot food.
 Please follow our advice to keep safe this winter.

-Take time over the winter months to check on older relatives and neighbours, as they are at greater risk from fire.
+Take time over the winter months to telephone older relatives and neighbours to check they have a working smoke alarm.

 You may choose to use an electric blanket for extra warmth.
 When buying your electric blanket you should get it from a reliable source and check that it has a UK safety standard mark.
 This symbol means the blanket has been independently tested and meets the latest UK and European safety standards.

 Before using, check that your electric blanket is not older than 10 years old, is not damaged, damp or frayed and does not have scorch marks or loose connections.
 It should never be creased or folded, or used by people who are incontinent.

 Check your seasonal electrical decorations, including lights, are in good condition and have a British Safety Standard sign.
 Turn them off before you go out or go to sleep.
 Watch the video to see how faulty Christmas tree lights can cause a fire.